-His thesis is not that the older planes are better than the new premium range from Lie Nielson et al, on the contrary he knows full well that the technology advances in the last 70 years mean that the new high-end planes are produced to more exacting standards than ever.
-Rather his point is that the older planes were made to the highest standards of their day and just as they were good enough for the tradesmen who used them then, they can be good enough for us today.
+He doesn't claim that older planes are better than the new premium range from Lie Nielson et al, who produce very high quality planes to an exacting standard, rather his point is that the older planes were made to the highest standards of their day and, just as they were good enough for the tradesmen who used them at the time, they can be good enough for us today.

-He goes on to provide ample evidence for this view, including providing practical demonstrations on how to set them up and advice on what to buy.
-You can read and watch him here:
+He gives practical demonstrations on how to set them up and advice on what to buy.
+You can see more here.

-In the 1930s there were still several Sheffield based firms producing planes, and two of the most popular makers are names familiar to us now – Stanley and Record – brand names that live on, although arguably the craftsmanship and innovation that made their tools successful originally has long since gone.
+In the 1930s there were still several Sheffield based firms producing planes, and two of the most popular makers are names sill familiar to us now – Stanley and Record.
+Both these brand names that live on, although arguably the craftsmanship and innovation that made their tools successful originally has long since gone.

 Due to the popularity of these makes – 100s of thousands must have been made in the UK – they regularly show up on ebay (sometimes dozens in a single week) and generally go for between 20 and 30 GBP depending on age and condition.
 This is an astonishing bargain, since you are able to pick a high quality tool for the price of a few pints of beer, a plane that would have originally cost a tidy sum.